 - Some states and specific policy variations (such as C3, C4, C5, or C11) require that you also submit additional documentation.
 Please refer to the Special Instructions section on the first page of your cancer claim to determine if these requirements apply to you.

 Question #3: Do I *really* need to fill this part out?

 We get it, filling out your name and date of birth can seem tedious, especially if you’ve filed a claim before.
-However, missing information not only delays processing, but also affects how we determine the benefit amount and how it’s taxed.
+However, missing information not only delays processing, but also affects how we determine the benefit amount.
 This information also helps us make sure our records are up to date!
 Here’s why these parts are important: